MarkSherstan/Aero_Advanced_2019/README.md

 ## Help
 Before first connection, connect with [QGroundControl](https://docs.qgroundcontrol.com/en/releases/daily_builds.html) (QGC) to ensure communication and help limit time out delays.
 The beta version or daily build must be used.
 Stable version will not work as of January 1, 2019.

-Ensure firmware is up to date on Telemetry Radios.
-Using QGroundControl go to, Vehicle set up --> Firmware --> and follow onscreen instructions.

 The latest version of ArduPilot is required on the Pixhawk.
 Current PX4 software build does not support servo commands or channel overrides (January 2019) ArduPlane 3.9.4 confirmed to be working and must be installed with ChibiOS.